SourceNinja/docs/sourceninja-gem.md

 ### SourceNinja configuration script

-Create a file for the configuration variables for the sourceninja-ruby gem.
+Create a file for the configuration variables for the sourceninja gem.
 The examples use `/config/initializers/sourceninja.rb`

 Contents of `config/initializers/sourceninja.rb`
     ENV["SOURCENINJA_TOKEN"]      ||= "07b86556dbac8cb5977ab304a5dad1ce"